khaledh/khaledh.github.io/docs/osdev/21-elf-loader-p1.md

     SymTabShndx = (18, "SYMTAB_SHNDX")
 ```

 Sections are mostly relevant to the linker, not the loader (which deals with segments).
-Nevertheless, we'll need to read the section headers to find the `DYNAMIC` section that contains the
-relocation information.
+I'm just
+including it for the sake of completeness.

 Now, let's add a proc to initialize an `ElfImage` object from a pointer to the ELF image in memory.
 We'll validate some assumptions about the ELF image (e.g. the magic number, the architecture, etc.)